mozilla/experimenter/docs/experimenter/rollouts.md

     end
 ```

-## Resume (Reject/------)
+## Enable (Reject/------)

-A paused rollout resume request is rejected in Experimenter.
-The rollout remains Paused and returns to Idle.
+A disabled rollout enable request is rejected in Experimenter.
+The rollout remains Disabled and unpublished in Remote Settings, and returns to Idle.

 ```mermaid
   sequenceDiagram